dianasulyma/dianasulyma/README.md

 #### Hi there,
 My name is Diana, and I am a Data Science Student at Carleton University.
 I host my personal projects here.

-📘 I’m currently learning about privacy preserving techniques like differencial privacy, machine unlearning, and federated learning.
+📘 I’m currently learning about privacy preserving techniques in ML such as differencial privacy, machine unlearning, and federated learning.

 🩻 I recently fine-tuned a LLM on medical knowledge and uploaded it to Hugging Face: